wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 | `poetry remove -D [package-name]` | Remove a dev package from a Virtual Environment.       |
 | `poetry self:update`              | Update poetry to the latest stable version.            |

-In the [Second Part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-2), we will see more _Poetry_ commands, add our Virtual Environment to _VSCode_ and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
+In a <router-link to="/blog/python-projects-with-poetry-and-vscode-part-2">second article</router-link>, we will see more _Poetry_ commands, add our Virtual Environment to _VSCode_ and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
 Finally, in a third one, we will write and publish a sample library to _PyPI_.

 Any doubt or suggestion?
 Please leave a comment.